Blog Articles

 Job Training

 Comprehensive job training is essential for setting new employees up for success.
 Ensure they have all the resources to do their jobs effectively and efficiently.
-Provide a job training outline, incorporating milestones for the modules to complete into the 90-day plan
+Provide a job training outline, incorporating milestones for the modules to complete throughout the first 90 days.

 Performance evaluation

-Schedule a 90-day review meeting within the first 30 days of employment, and provide access to process documentation on performance evaluations within the first 45 days.
-After 90 days on the job, sit down with new employees and review their performance together.
+Schedule meetings at the 30-, 60-, and 90-day marks to review the new hire's progress, and be sure to provide access to process documentation on performance evaluations in advance so the employee has an idea of what to expect.
+After 90 days on the job, sit down with new employees and review their overall performance together.
 Discuss areas where they excelled or struggled and set goals for the next quarter/year.

 Implementing an onboarding checklist can help ensure that new hires and other stakeholders, such as managers and HR, have everything they need to succeed throughout the 90 days.